Lockstep (computing): Dual modular redundancy

 Where the computing systems are duplicated, but both actively process each step, it is difficult to arbitrate between them if their outputs differ at the end of a step.
 For this reason, it is common practice to run DMR systems as "master/slave" configurations with the slave as a "hot-standby" to the master, rather than in lockstep.
 Since there is no advantage in having the slave unit actively process each step, a common method of working is for the master to copy its state at the end of each step's processing to the slave.
 Should the master fail at some point, the slave is ready to continue from the previous known good step.

 While either the lockstep or the DMR approach (when combined with some means of detecting errors in the master) can provide redundancy against hardware failure in the master, they do not protect against software error.
 If the master fails because of a software error, it is highly likely that the slave - in attempting to repeat the execution of the step which failed - will simply repeat the same error and fail in the same way, an example of a common mode failure.

 Triple modular redundancy

 Where the computing systems are triplicated, it becomes possible to treat them as "voting" systems.
 If one unit's output disagrees with the other two, it is detected as having failed.
 The matched output from the other two is treated as correct.

+GPU Programming

+Although the concept originated in fault-tolerant computing, NVIDIA later adopted the terminology to describe warp execution in GPU computing, defining it as the simultaneous execution of all threads within a warp.
+In the context of NVIDIA's CUDA programming model and SIMT (Single instruction, multiple threads) architecture, lockstep execution ensures that all threads in a warp execute the same kernel instruction at the same time.